Over the weekend, a rash of mass shootings in Buffalo, New York; Laguna Woods, California; and Houston, Texas, left 13 dead and seven wounded.

-The Church, which has ever reason to be at the forefront of conversations around peacemaking and just laws, has not taken any serious lead in helping provide wisdom, clarity and comfort to one of the most contentious issues in the nation.
+The Church, which has every reason to be at the forefront of conversations around peacemaking and just laws, has not taken any serious lead in helping provide wisdom, clarity and comfort to one of the most contentious issues in the nation.
 And that’s something Taylor Schumann wants to change.
 A few years ago, Schumann survived getting shot, and the experience started her a on a long journey of reconsidering her own thoughts about guns and gun control.
-She has a book coming out this summer called Thoughts and Prayers Aren’t Enough, and sat down with RELEVANT to talk about her own experience and what she hopes for the future of this American debate.
+Her book Thoughts and Prayers Aren’t Enough attempts to chart a new path forward for how the Church can be proactive instead of reactive on the gun violence debate.
+Schumann sat down with RELEVANT to talk about her own experience and what she hopes for the future of this American debate.

 This conversation has been lightly edited for length and clarity.

 Tell me about yourself and your experience with firearms.

 I grew up in Southwest Virginia and lived my life there.
 After college, I took a job as a social worker, and then I moved into a role at a community college, helping out with their distance education program.
 That’s where I was working when a student came to school one day with a shotgun.
 I was working at the front desk and he pointed the gun in the back of my head and tried to fire, and was unable to get the safety off the gun.
 And I had time to run into a supply closet.

 He shot through the door and the bullet went through my hand.
 He shot one other girl, a student.
 She also survived, thankfully.
 He was apprehended without incident.
 And thankfully, no one else was hurt.
 I had about four surgeries and a year of therapy and I was able to regain about 20% use of my hand.
 Dealt with a lot of PTSD and anxiety, and some survivor’s guilt, all the things that come along with surviving something like this.